fysnet/FYSOS/main/usb/utils/gdevdesc/readme.txt

    turn off all BIOS/Firmware USB emulation.
 However, by doing so, you can no longer boot the USB thumb drive to get to the utilities to test them.

+   If you have an older machine with a 1.44m floppy drive, it is best to turn off all USB emulation, boot from the floppy, and run these utilities from that floppy.
+Each utility is confirmed to work when ran from a floppy with USB emulation turned off.

+   It is ironic that the USB has become so integrated into our systems that the BIOS/Firmware no longer allows you to program the USB with a simple utility such as these included here.
+However, without this integration, the USB would not be what it is today.

    However, I hope the source code for these utilities will show you how to program your system drivers to be able to retrieve Device Descriptors.